veliglmz/nice-flow-model/README.md

 # Python Implementation of NICE: Nonlinear Independent Components Estimation
 This code is an unofficial Python implementation of [NICE: Nonlinear Independent Components Estimation](https://arxiv.org/abs/1410.8516).
 I trained a simple model with a generated spiral train data.
-I tested it using Gaussian distribution.
+I tested it using uniform distribution on the interval [0, 1).

 ## Installation
 * Clone the repository.